Aenon in the Bible

 Aenon in the New Testament

-Aenon was the place where John was baptizing "because there was much water there" (Jn 3:23).
+Aenon was the place where John the Baptist was baptizing "because there was much water there" (Jn 3:23).
 It was on the west side of the Jordan, the place where John baptized at the first being on the east (Jn 1:28; 3:26; 10:40).

 We may be sure it was not in Samaritan territory.
 Eusebius, Onomasticon locates it 8 Roman miles South of Scythopolis (Beisan), this stretch of land on the west of the Jordan being then, not under Samaria, but under Scythopolis.
 Its position is defined by nearness to Salim.